hashicorp/design-system/.changeset/beige-cups-raise.md

 "@hashicorp/flight-icons": minor
 ---

-This PR introduces upates to the category names in the Flight library
+Reorganized the icons within the "Core" icon set into 16 more descriptive categories.```